A Classic South African Bobotie

 Bobotie is a traditional South African dish that is considered one of the most iconic.
 Originating from the Cape Malay community, this recipe showcases the rich culinary heritage of South Africa.
 This flavour-packed dish features curried minced beef infused with dried fruit and topped with a creamy egg custard.
-Typically it’s served with fluffy yellow rice and complemented by an assortment of condiments like chutney and sambals.
+Typically, it’s served with fluffy yellow rice and complemented by an assortment of condiments like chutney and sambals.
 Some of the ingredients might sound a little crazy if you are not from here, but it’s utterly delicious.

 This traditional South African bobotie recipe comes from my friend Carolie de Koster – a well-known culinary figure, multiple cookbook author and cooking teacher who now lives in New Zealand.
 We met through my blog many years ago and have been corresponding ever since.